 Most of you will have heard of Rhodes Island, Greece.
-And followers of my blog will know that I blog about it frequently, mainly because I travel regularly to the chain of islands that Rhodes belongs to (the Dodecanese) because I have the chance to research and update the Rough Guide to the Greek Islands – and the Dodecanese have become my speciality.
-This post is going to take a look at a recent boutique hotel experience I had in the Old Town of Rhodes – the In Camera Art Boutique Hotel.
+I travel regularly to the chain of islands that Rhodes belongs to (the Dodecanese) because I have the chance to research and update the Rough Guide to the Greek Islands – and the Dodecanese have become my speciality.
+This post is going to take a look at a beautiful boutique hotel experience to be had in the Old Town of Rhodes – the In Camera Art Boutique Hotel.

 Rhodes Old Town

 Fans of Rhodes will know that the Old Town – or the Medieval City – was designated a UNESCO World Heritage Site in 1988.
-It’s a place where you can meander and get lost among the cobbled streets – I’ve written about the Medieval City in more depth here.
+It’s a place where you can meander and get lost among the cobbled streets.

 Since the start of the Financial Crisis in Greece, however, a lot of stylish and lovingly re-created boutique hotels have cropped up – which seems an anathema to the current situation in Greece.

-That said – to my mind it’s worth spending money for a couple of nights in one of the many boutique establishments on offer within the walls of the Citadel.
+That said – to my mind it’s worth spending money for a couple of nights in one of the luxury hotels in Rhodes Old Town on offer within the walls of the Citadel.

 The latest one I tried out was In Camera Art Boutique Hotel.

 The initial great thing about the In Camera Art Boutique Hotel is its location.
-It’s right in the Old Town, so you get a feel as if you’re really stepping back in time – plus Sofokleous Square, where it’s located, offers a range of high quality tavernas, literally a stone’s throw from your establishment.
+It’s right inside the Old Town so you get a feel as if you’re really stepping back in time – plus Sofokleous Square, where it’s located, offers a range of high quality tavernas, literally a stone’s throw from your establishment.

 This traditional Greek house has been restored in a way that respects both the environment and culture, yet with a modern twist.
 The owner is a multi-exhibited, award-winning photographer and each of the seven suites are named after one of his exhibitions, offering a special selection of art photos carefully chosen from these, as well as a display of the various cameras that have been used over these years by the photographer.